 In this report participant names have been abbreviated to remove city and district council references.
 Exceptions are Wellington Water who are referred to as such and provide services on behalf of Greater Wellington Regional Council, Lower Hutt City Council, Porirua City Council, Upper Hutt City Council and Wellington City Council.
-Also, Watercare who provide water and wastewater services on behalf of Auckland City Council and have been referred to as 'Auckland'.
+Also, Watercare who provide water and wastewater services on behalf of Auckland City Council is referred to as 'Auckland'.
 Auckland Council provides stormwater services to Aucklanders and is referred to as Auckland Council to distinguish them from Watercare.
 Participant full names and associated acronyms are also listed in Appendix I: Participant acronyms and categorisation.

 In general data in the report relates to the provision of all water, wastewater or stormwater services in a participants jurisdiction.
 Exceptions are noted in Table 1.
-The table also details where participants have noted that there data deviates from the data definition guidelines referenced in Section 2.3.
+The table also details where participants have noted that their data deviates from the data definition guidelines referenced in Section 2.3.

-Entity Reporting exception South Wairarapa Stormwater Data has not been included as the council doesn't rate stormwater and properties are required to dispose of SW onsite).
-Culverts etc. are funded through roading rates.
-Auckland Council Provide stormwater services only.
-Southland District Council The council provides water services to seven urban water schemes, five combined water schemes with high stock water supply and nine rural water schemes that are used for stock water only.
-Only the seven major water schemes (covering 84% of the population) have been included, as it is thought this would make for more meaningful performance comparisons with other councils; Edendale Wyndham Manapouri Otautau Riverton Te Anau Tuatapere Winton In order to maintain consistency of reporting wastewater and stormwater data reported has used the same schemes.
-The councils manages 19 sever schemes and 23 stormwater schemes.
-Watercare Provide water and wastewater services only.
-Other deviations from the data definitions, consistent throughout Watercare data are as follows: Water and wastewater serviced properties: This is the number of domestic accounts for connections to the Watercare network.
-It differs from the number of properties, for example, an apartment building or terrace complex may have one body-corporate connection servicing many residential dwellings.
-Water and wastewater serviced non-residential properties: This is the number of non-domestic accounts for connections to the Watercare water network.
-It differs from the number of properties and connections, the major differences being: most office buildings may have only one connection to the network but may have numerous tenancies large businesses may have several accounts on the same property One property may have many connections and accounts.
-Water supply data: As retail customer meters are only read every two months data is provided for May to April in order to meet Water NZ's earlier deadline for 2017/18 NPR.
+Entity Reporting exception South Wairarapa Stormwater data has not been included as the council does not rate stormwater, and properties are required to dispose of stormwater on site.
+Culverts, etc. are funded through roading rates.
+Auckland Council Provides stormwater services only.
+Southland Provides water services to seven urban water schemes, five combined water schemes with high stock water supply, and nine rural water schemes for stock water only.
+Only the seven urban water schemes (covering 84% of the population) have been included, in order to make for more meaningful performance comparisons with other councils: Edendale Wyndham Manapouri Otautau Riverton Te Anau Tuatapere Winton In order to maintain consistency of reporting, wastewater and stormwater data is reported for the same schemes.
+The Council manages 19 sewer schemes and 23 stormwater schemes.
+Watercare Provides water and wastewater services only.
+Other deviations from the data definitions, consistent throughout Watercare data, are as follows: Water- and wastewater-serviced properties: this is the number of domestic accounts for connection to the Watercare network, which differs from the number of dwellings serviced For example, an apartment building or terrace complex may have one body-corporate connection servicing many residential dwellings.
+Water- and wastewater-serviced non-residential properties: this is the number of non-domestic accounts for connection to the Watercare network.
+It differs from the number of properties and/or connections, the major differences being: most office buildings may have only one connection to the network, but may have numerous tenants; large businesses may have several accounts for the same property; and one property may have many connections and accounts.
+Water supply data: as retail customer meters are only read every two months, data is provided for the period May to April in order to meet Water New Zealand's deadline for the 2017-18 NPR.